Wuppertal-Oberbarmen station: History

 The first station building was opened along with the Elberfeld–Dortmund line under the name of Barmen-Rittershausen by the Bergisch-Märkische Railway Company on 9 October 1847.
-In 1930 it was renamed as Wuppertal-Oberbarmen.
+It was subsequently renamed Wuppertal-Oberbarmen in 1930.

-In 1910, the tracks and Rosenau street were moved during the building of a depot at Wuppertal-Langerfeld.
-During the Second World War the station area and the station building were badly damaged.
-After a partial demolition by Deutsche Bundesbahn after the Second World War, the station was rebuilt in the 1980s during the establishment of S-Bahn line S8.
+In 1910, the tracks and Rosenau street were relocated to accommodate the construction of a depot at Wuppertal-Langerfeld.
+The station area and the station building suffered significant damage during the Second World War.
+After a partial demolition carried out by Deutsche Bundesbahn in the post-war period, the station was reconstructed in the 1980s during the establishment of S-Bahn line S8.
 Today there is a square-shaped commercial building with a newsagent, a bakery shop and a McDonald's branch.

-In its heyday there was in addition to the Elberfeld–Dortmund through line, a triangular junction connected to the line to Opladen and Solingen, as well as a connecting line to the Düsseldorf-Derendorf–Dortmund Süd railway and the Wuppertal-Wichlinghausen–Hattingen line.
+In its prime, Wuppertal-Oberbarmen boasted a triangular junction that interconnected the Elberfeld–Dortmund main line with the Opladen and Solingen lines, as well as a connection to the Düsseldorf-Derendorf–Dortmund Süd railway and the Wuppertal-Wichlinghausen–Hattingen line.

-For a long time, Wuppertal-Oberbarmen was also an important freight terminal.
-The last freight tracks were removed in 2006, however, and a DIY store was built on the site.
+Furthermore, Wuppertal-Oberbarmen held significant importance as a freight terminal for an extended period.
+Nevertheless, the last freight tracks were dismantled in 2006, and the area was repurposed to accommodate a DIY store.